606.9M 2024-04-19

 59 Chunggyeong-ro, Wansan-gu, Jeonju-si, Jeonbuk-do

-During the Joseon Dynasty, officials and envoys visiting Jeonju stayed here.
+During the Joseon dynasty, officials and envoys visiting Jeonju stayed here.
 Today, it is open for anyone to see.
-The long and spacious floor is freely available, making it a resting place for citizens and tourists.
+The long and spacious maru (wooden central space) is open to the public, making it a comfortable resting place for citizens and tourists.
 Located in downtown Jeonju, it is easy to find and close to Jeonju Hanok Village.

 21-19, Jeonjugaeksa 5-gil, Wansan-gu, Jeonju-si, Jeollabuk-do